 So this little question we will reply to by saying, a woman can accelerate in the acquisition of form in general more quickly than a man because she’s got less of it, and a man tends to accelerate slowly, if at all, because he’s already got a large amount of form and if he’s got sufficient to think that he knows what he’s talking about, if he’s not careful he will think that he knows it all and his mind will then become opaque and he will be inaccessible to further statements.
 I think most people have met the kind of man that we’re talking about, who in fact cannot accept anything from outside because he’s already anticipated it.

 Now there is one large religious body who don’t brainwash, they actually inform the faithful in such a manner that it is virtually impossible to insert any idea into the mind that does not fit their existing training structure.
 This kind of organisation has in effect ‘killed’ large numbers of people.
-Large numbers of men - I know many of this order myself – have been so formulated by a very very carefully devised education that their minds are completely opaque to anything other than the logical structure imparted to them by their educators.
+Large numbers of men - I know many of this order myself – have been so formulated by a very, very carefully devised education that their minds are completely opaque to anything other than the logical structure imparted to them by their educators.

 Now although they are masculinised in this sense that they are formed they are also ‘dead’ and they are the people that Christ referred to as ‘dead’ and they have great possessions.
 You remember when the young man came to Christ and said, what must I do to enter the Kingdom?
 He says, get rid of everything you’ve got.
 Well that man was very very sad because he had great possessions.
 Now it doesn’t matter if you’ve got great possessions externally, grossly, materially, because those cannot themselves impose on you inertias, but if you conceptualise yourself as possessing them and in the process of conceptualising yourself, relate yourself to those possessions, so that the whole of your activity is conditioned by those possessions, then you are a man with great possessions on the inside, and you cannot then enter the Kingdom that Christ is talking about.
 Because that Kingdom is free, spirit, free initiative and this richness of internal form is inertia, anti-initiative.